Crimes (Substituted Section 59) Amendment Act 2007: Legal context

 "force ... may ... be for the purposes of restraint ... or, by way of example, to ensure compliance", according to the police practice guide.

 Social context

 Prior to the amendment of section 59 of the Crimes Act 1961, there were cases of parents who had disciplined their children using a riding crop in one case, and a rubber hose in another, who were not convicted because of the legal justification of "reasonable force".
 When the law was changed in 2007, some proponents of the change said it would stop cases of abuse from slipping through the gaps and reduce the infant death rate.

+Discussion about removing or amending section 59, however, predate the bill's introduction.
+In September 1993, the Children's Commissioner, Dr Ian Hassall, publicly called for the repeal of the “reasonable force” defence.
+He argued that smacking was ineffective and unjust, and noted that several European countries had already prohibited physical punishment of children.

 Political context

 When the private member's bill was first proposed by Sue Bradford in 2005, it was known as the Crimes (Abolition of Force as a Justification for Child Discipline) Amendment Bill.
 It was subsequently renamed to the Crimes (Substituted Section 59) Amendment Bill at the Select Committee stage.
 The bill was later backed by the Labour Party and for a time it 'faced a rocky passage through parliament with the main opposition party, National, giving its members a conscience vote on the issue'.
 A new section, Clause 4, was added as part of a political agreement with the Leader of the Opposition, John Key, and the amendment passed by 113 votes to 8 with both major parties voting for the bill.